SafeHome.org may receive compensation from some providers listed on this page. Learn More

 ADT Self Setup offers the same high-quality equipment and monitoring as professionally installed ADT systems, but without long-term contracts or installation fees.
 You can build your own package starting at $269.

 SimpliSafe is our top pick.
 The devices are durable and reliable, plus paying for monitoring is optional.
-Cove, ADT, abode, and Frontpoint are other options that won’t break the bank.
+Cove, ADT, Abode, and Frontpoint are other options that won’t break the bank.
 Here’s our breakdown of each system to help you choose the right one.

 >> Read More: The Best Home Security Systems of 2025